My Girl (The Temptations song): Reception

-"My Girl" climbed to the top of the U.S. pop charts on January 16, 1965, after its Christmas time 1964 release, making it the Temptations' first number 1 hit.
-The single was also the first number 1 hit on the reinstated Billboard R&B Singles chart, which had gone on a fifteen-month hiatus from 1963 to 1965.
+"My Girl" climbed to the top of the U.S. pop charts on March 6, 1965, after its Christmas time 1964 release, making it the Temptations' first number 1 hit.
+The single was also the first number 1 hit on the reinstated Billboard R&B Singles chart, which had gone on a 15-month hiatus from 1963 to 1965.
 The single also gave the Gordy label its first number 1 on the Hot 100.

-Over time, "My Girl", with its signature introduction and unrestrained expression of joy, would become one of Motown's best-known and most successful singles.
+Over time, "My Girl", with its signature introduction and unrestrained expression of joy, became one of Motown's best-known and most successful singles.
 "My Girl" was inducted into the Grammy Hall of Fame in 1998.